 - a person appointed by the probate court.

 Making your own document.
 To make a valid document appointing someone to carry out your final wishes, you need only write down what you want, then sign and date your document in front of two witnesses.
-(Connecticut Statutes § 45a-318(a).)
+(Connecticut Statutes § 45a-318(a) and (g).)

-Making a durable power of attorney for health care.
+Making an advance directive.
 One smart way to name your representative is to complete a Connecticut advance health care directive naming a health care representative.
 In your document, you can give your health care representative explicit power to carry out your final arrangements.
 (You must make this authority clear in your advance directive; otherwise your agent’s decision-making power ends upon your death.)
 This saves the trouble of making separate documents for health care decisions and final wishes.

 For information about making a power of attorney, see Connecticut Living Wills and Appointment of Health Care Representative.